Salish Kootenai College logo

 1977

-Chartered under the sovereign governmental authority of the Confederated Salish and Kootenai Tribes.
+Chartered under the sovereign governmental authority of the Confederated Salish and Kootenai Tribes

 1981

-Formally disassociated from Flathead Valley Community College, becoming completely self-governing.
+Formally disassociated from FVCC, becoming completely self-governing

 1994

-Designated a land-grant college alongside 31 other tribal colleges.
+Designated a land-grant college

 2015

-BisonSat, designed by SKC students and faculty, successfully deployed into low Earth orbit.
+BisonSat, designed by SKC students and faculty, successfully deployed into low Earth orbit

 2018

-Lawsuit against the college dismissed with prejudice, affirming tribal sovereignty.
+Lawsuit dismissed with prejudice, upholding tribal sovereignty

 🏛️